 The URL of the Keystone identity service, when it is used for authenticating user credentials.
-Either this option or --cloud-tempauth-url (but not both) should be used when accessing a Swift service.

 • --cloud-tenant=SWIFT_KEYSTONE-TENANT

 The Keystone tenant for the user specified by --cloud-user-id, when the Keystone identity service is used for authenticating user credentials.